timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

 *   [Create a donut chart](#create-a-donut-chart-with-volume-transactions) to show volume of stock transactions.

 A pie chart can be in the traditional pie style or in donut style.
 Both display the same information.
-This tutorial shows you how to create either.
+This tutorial shows you how to create both.

 ## Prerequisites